 The ASC includes Supplemental Instruction (see below), tutoring for challenging courses not supported by other learning centers, proactive interventions to promote students’ academic success, opportunities for faculty partnerships, and more.

 The Accounting Lab aids students in their study in these and related areas.
 The lab, which is supported by the College of Business Administration, provides individual and group tutoring and has resource materials.
 All Cal State San Marcos students are welcome to use this facility as a supplement to other study and learning activities.

-Academic Advisors are available by college to assist undergraduate students with general education, major, minor and graduation requirement planning.
+Academic Advisors are available to assist undergraduate students with general education, major, minor and graduation requirement planning.
 In addition, major/minor specific advising may be supported by faculty of the respective discipline.
 Students are encouraged to refer to the department websites for faculty advising information.
 Academic Advising information can be found at www.csusm.edu/academicadvising.

 TRIO Student Support Services

 Director: Heather Northway